Frequently asked questions

 What does it cost?

-The first year starts with a 4-month study trip to Western Africa.
-Therefore, students need to earn money to cover the expenses for the first year before the programme starts.
-Most students do this by joining the Saving Up Pre-Course.
-Other students already have savings (or are supported by their parents) so they are able to pay tuition for the first year on their own.
+Students need to earn money to cover the expenses for the first year before the programme starts.
+Most students do this by joining the .
+Other students already have savings (or are supported by their parents), so they can pay tuition for the first year on their own.

-The tuition fee for the first year is 60.000 DKK, which is roughly €8.000, which most prospective students can manage to save up in 6 – 12 months, depending on circumstances.
+The tuition fee for the first year is €8.000, which most prospective students can manage to save up in 10 – 12 months, depending on circumstances.

-To enrol DNS you need to pay an enrolment fee of €1.000 which covers enrolment expenses.
+To enrol to DNS, you need to pay an enrolment fee of €1.000 which covers enrolment expenses.

 I am only 16 but I really like the idea of DNS.
 What can I do?